 Description

-The BioCASE UI is a search portal that can be used to query European ABCD and Darwincore providers.
+The BioCASe UI is a search portal that can be used to query European ABCD and Darwincore providers.
 It has been developed within the Synthesys European project, as a new portal to access European data.
-The portal is based on the prior work done by the BioCASE interface project.
-You can also try this portal.
+The portal is based on the prior work done by the BioCASe interface project.
+You can also try this portal (retired).

-The new BioCASE/EDIT portal provides two kinds of search for the units level:
+The BioCASe/EDIT portal provides two kinds of searches:

-3. a web server (Apache, IIS ...) (and administration rights) and the mod_python module if you use Apache (with libapache2 for Linux)
+3. A web server (Apache, IIS ...) with administration privileges and the mod_python module if you use Apache (with libapache2 for Linux)

-4. a units sample database, structured like the SYNTHESYS slide databases (contact support@biocase.org to get a sample)
+4. A units database, structured like the SYNTHESYS slide databases (contact support [at] biocase.org to get a sample or find out more.)

-5. a database sample for the autosuggest feature (optional)
+5. Some tables for the suggest feature (optional)

-• Elementtree and setuptools are required too, and should be automatically installed with Kid
+• Elementtree and setuptools; these should installed automatically with Kid

 • psycopg, a python module used to query Postgresql databases